IBMDeveloperUK/Java-Containers101/labs/Lab_4.md

-# Lab 3: Setting container resource constraints
+# Lab 4: Setting container resource constraints

-Congratulations, you have completed Lab 3!
-Feel free to go [back to the menu](../README.md) to choose another lab.
+Congratulations, you have completed the workshop!
+Feel free to go [back to the menu](../README.md) to revist any of the labs.